IM-THE-GRASS/weed/README.md

 this is my 5th printer that i have made and it was made in like 5 hours so its utter garbage

+ive always wanted to make a tripteron printer ever since i learned abt the motion system but i never got around to it

+so theres no better time to do it than the 5 hrs before the highway deadline lol

 its also probably a pain in the ass so i calle it weed :)

 ## Gallery: